arjungandhi521/TheBetterReads/README.md

 The app storyboard can be seen here: https://github.com/arjungandhi521/TheBetterReads/blob/master/Storyboard.png.

 # Technology Used
 Built with Xcode and programmed in Swift.
+Graphics developed using Adobe Illustrator.

 # Credits
 Thank you to Berkeley Preparatory School for the resources to create this app and Jamie Farkas and Chase Smith for the guidance and help in designing and programming the project.